ERP 2.0 unit installation to start with company vehicles on Nov 1; motorists can opt out of touchscreen display

 Silver Zones are specially designated residential areas with a high proportion of seniors, where the speed limit is reduced.

 When ERP 2.0 is fully rolled out, the touchscreen display can support additional features, such as real-time traffic alerts like road closures and accidents, as well as payment for roadside parking.
-Singapore-registered cars will also receive information on tolls at the checkpoints.
+Singapore-registered cars will also be able to pay for tolls at the checkpoints.

 All motorists will be given all components of the unit.
 If those who initially opt out of installing the touchscreen display eventually change their mind, they can visit authorised workshops to install the touchscreen display at their own cost.